-We don't exclude any particular occupations and we'll consider you as self-employed if you work for yourself, own your own business or own 25% or more of the shares in a business.
+We don't exclude any particular occupations and we'll consider you as self-employed if you work for yourself, or you are a director of, or own your own business or own 25% or more of the shares in a business.

 Below we show how Lifestyle Cover insurance will affect you if you're self-employed.